How can this Indian Spice be considered a Nootropic?

-Turmeric is one of the most studied herbs in Chinese, unani and ayurvedic medicinal practices.
-It is a potent analgesic, used to treat pain and inflammation.
-Turmeric has many other health benefits such as treating high cholesterol levels, symptoms of hay fever, allergies and reducing the risk of heart diseases.
-Another interesting use of turmeric is that it contains some remarkable nootropics properties and helps in improving the brain functioning.
+Turmeric is one of the most studied herbs in Chinese, Unani, and ayurvedic medicinal practices.
+It is a potent analgesic used to treat pain and inflammation.
+Turmeric has many other health benefits, such as treating high cholesterol levels, hay fever symptoms, allergies, and reducing the risk of heart diseases.
+Another interesting use of turmeric is that it contains some remarkable nootropics properties and improves brain functioning.

 Turmeric is a perennial shrub native to southern Asia.
-It is a member of the plant family Zingiberaceae and in chinese it is called jianghuang which literally means “yellow ginger.”
+It is a member of the plant family Zingiberaceae, and in Chinese, it is called Jiang Huang, which literally means “yellow ginger.”
 The primary active ingredients in turmeric are a group of chemical compounds named curcuminoids, which include curcumin, desmethoxycurcumin, and bisdemethoxycurcumin.
-The best studied ingredient is curcumin which is the principal component of turmeric and is bright yellow in color.
-It is widely used as a condiment, food color, herbal supplement and also for cosmetic purposes.
+The best-studied ingredient is curcumin, the principal component of turmeric and is bright yellow in color.
+It is widely used as a condiment, food color, herbal supplement, and cosmetic purposes.
 Turmeric also contains essential volatile oils such as turmerone and zingiberene.

 Mechanism of action

-Turmeric acts in the nervous cell system on molecular level to enhance neurogenesis.
-Curcumin in it enhances the Brain Derived Neurotrophic Factors.
-Therefore, it increases the levels of brain hormones e.g. serotonin and dopamine and also works as a powerful anti-oxidant which helps to protect your brain from infections and chronic inflammation.
+Turmeric acts in the nervous cell system on a molecular level to enhance neurogenesis.
+Curcumin in it enhances the Brain-Derived Neurotrophic Factors.
+Therefore, it increases the levels of brain hormones, e.g., serotonin and dopamine, and works as a powerful antioxidant that protects your brain from infections and chronic inflammation.

-Turmeric is also used in treatment of digestive disorders, skin problems, cancer treatment, diabetes neuropathy and obesity.
-It also gives protection from DNA damage, hepatotoxicity, chest and abdominal pain.
+Turmeric is also used to treat digestive disorders, skin problems, cancer treatment, diabetes neuropathy, and obesity.
+It also gives protection from DNA damage, hepatotoxicity, chest, and abdominal pain.

 Brain-Derived Neurotrophic Factor (BDNF): Research indicates that the compound curcumin boosts the process of neurogenesis.
-New neurons production in brain is essential for increasing memory, learning and mood.
-Low levels of this factor can lead to dullness, depression, schizophrenia and brain fog.
+New neuron production in the brain is essential for increasing memory, learning, and mood.
+Low levels of this factor can lead to dullness, depression, schizophrenia, and brain fog.

-Neurotransmitters: This turmeric also boosts the hormones like serotonin and dopamine which make you feel good.
-These hormones are essential for good mood, active cognition, focus and increased libido.
+Neurotransmitters: Turmeric also boosts hormones like serotonin and dopamine, which make you feel good.
+These hormones are essential for good mood, active cognition, focus, and increased libido.
 Turmeric works almost like MAOI’s and SSRI’s anti-depressants used to treat depression.
 It can sometimes augment the effect of antidepressants like Prozac.

 Neuroprotection: The curcumin is a potent antioxidant and helps protect your brain from chronic inflammations and related infections.
-Chronic inflammation in brain further leads to depression and memory loss.
-Curcumin also reduces the risk of plaque formation in brain that is associated with neurodegenerative diseases like Alzheimer.
+Chronic inflammation in the brain further leads to depression and memory loss.
+Curcumin also reduces the risk of plaque formation in the brain associated with neurodegenerative diseases like Alzheimer’s.

 Turmeric as an anti-depressant

-The researchers concluded that turmeric could be used as an effective and safe treatment for patients suffering with severe depression.
+The researchers concluded that turmeric could be an effective and safe treatment for patients suffering from severe depression.

 Turmeric for Stress

 Turmeric has long been used in traditional ayurvedic and Chinese medicine to treat stress-related disorders.
 The antidepressant effects of turmeric are already proven in human studies.
 So the researchers indicate that may be curcumin can also alleviate stress caused by HPA dysfunction.
-Anyhow, no strong scientific evidence is available to prove its’ mechanism of action and further studies are required to confirm this.
+No strong scientific evidence is available to prove its’ mechanism of action, and further studies are required to confirm this.

 - Standardized turmeric or curcumin extract with 95% curcuminoids dose is 750 mg thrice a day.